-In 2020, in accordance with the requirements under section 28(2) of the Securities and Exchange Act, the company repurchased 3,413 thousand of shares as treasury shares, amounted to \$60,294 thousand, in order to protect the Company's integrity and shareholders' equity.
+In 2020, in accordance with the requirements under section 28(2) of the Securities and Exchange Act, the Company repurchased 3,413 thousand of shares as treasury shares, amounted to \$60,294 thousand, in order to protect the Company's integrity and shareholders' equity.

-The Company's board of directors has resolved to cancel 3,413 thousand of treasury shares on June 23, 2020, and set June 30, 2020 as the date of cancellation for capital reduction, and the relevant legal registration process has been completed.
+The Company's Board of Directors has resolved to cancel 3,413 thousand of treasury shares on June 23, 2020, and set June 30, 2020 as the date of cancellation for capital reduction, and the relevant legal registration process has been completed.

-(q) Share-based payment
+(s) Share-based payment